cseanburns/systems-librarianship/src/5a-install-wordpress.md

 The WordPress files were installed at **/var/www/html/wordpress**.
-This means that your site would be located at:
+This means that your site would be located at a URL like:

 ```
 http://11.111.111.11/wordpress